shermanchoi/eecs448_project_3/README.md

 The project is currently set up using Maven.
 Use an IDE like eclipse to utilize it.

-Creation of the JAR file ("project-1.0-jar-with-dependencies.jar") is done with the command "mvn install" on this directory.
-	Using the command "mvn install -DskipTests" will create the JAR file and skip any tests that are normally done during compilation.

 **Compile**

 This server is built using Java and uses Maven to handle dependencies.
 To build the application follow the steps below.